AmeriCorps Conservation Interns

 - Trails and grounds maintenance (Minnesota Valley National Wildlife Refuge)

 - Biological inventory, monitoring and restoration (Minnesota Valley National Wildlife Refuge)

 - Road monitoring, inventory and survey (Chippewa National Forest)

-Applications for 2017 Conservation Intern positions are now closed.
-Applications for Summer 2018 positions will open in December 2017.
-Please visit our application page for a list of our available positions!
+Applications for 2018 Conservation Intern positions are currently open.
+Please visit our application page for a list of our available positions and apply today!